actions/runner/docs/preview/yamlgettingstarted-bash.md

 ## Multi-line script

-Because the contents you specify are embedded in a script, you can write multiple lines.
+The following syntax can be used to specify a multi-line script:

 ```yaml
 steps: